Get qualified to become an Educator

 Course is accessed online via our user friendly learning management system.
 Work-placement will be undertaken at a MCIE approved Early Childhood Education and Care service.

-This course is also available as a traineeship for domestic (local) students and blended delivery.
+This course is also available as a trainee for domestic (local) students.

 Assessment